sculptureform

 Gothic Carving A strong influence.
 In medieval church carving the tipped up seats (misericords) often have playful themes of the topsy turvy world ie the cart before the horse, the pig playing pipes to represent their squealing sound, showing the back instead of the front of a flower (showing the chaos of changing the world order).
 There are playful elements here that the back reflects the front of each gatepost but is not consistent.
 Some elements come through to the other side and weave logically, others don’t.

-back to Park Gateway page
+back to Horsham Park Gateway page